Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Conclusion and discussion

 \section{Conclusion and discussion}

-Our approach improved the calibration of large--scale computer model outputs distributed over spaces, parsimoniously, by using bases representations of the surfaces over the plane or the sphere.
-In addition, the INLA--SPDE approach was used to decompose its own parameters over the the same bases in order to improve calibration.
+Our approach improved the calibration of large--scale computer model outputs distributed over spaces, parsimoniously, by using bases representations for the mean structures of the spatial surfaces.
+In addition, the INLA--SPDE approach was used to decompose its parameters characterizing nonstationarity over the the same bases in order to improve calibration.
 The synthetic and real examples confirm the ability of our approach to efficiently and accurately perform calibration.
 Our method was inspired by the wavelets method of \cite{bayarri2007computer}, but with a different type of outputs: spatial v. time series.
-We can expect that the spherical wavelet decomposition may also be a possible alternative basis representation on the spatial domain, whenever appropriate (e.g. sharp variations).
-We also considered data-driven bases representations, such as principal components analysis, which need to seek enough variation to perform an effective analysis; our technique outperforms principal component analysis in some settings.
+We can expect that the spherical wavelet decomposition may also be a possible alternative basis representation on the spatial domain, whenever appropriate (e.g. for sharp variations).